ena-infrastructure/specifications/ena-oauth2-chaining.md

 The `subject_token` used as input to token exchange:

-- MUST be either an access token or a refresh token issued by the originating authorization server.
+- MUST be either an access token or a refresh token issued by the originating authorization server to the requested client.

-- MUST be valid, not expired, and not revoked at the time of processing.
+- MUST be valid, not expired, and not revoked at the time of the request.

 - MUST be bound to a user (resource owner).
-Tokens obtained via the client credentials grant MUST NOT be accepted.

 - MUST have been issued with a scope (or other authorization attribute) that confers the right to perform cross-domain token exchange.
 The specific scope name is deployment specific; nevertheless, the originating authorization server MUST enforce that the inbound token conveys this right.

-- SHOULD identify the requesting client (e.g., via a `client_id` claim in a JWT access token as per \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\]).
+A requesting entity MUST NOT include a token that does not fulfil all the above requirements in a token exchange request.

 <a name="3-3-3-processing-requirements"></a>
 #### 3.3.3.
 Processing Requirements

 When the originating authorization server receives a conformant token exchange request, it MUST:

-1. Validate the `subject_token` as if presented to a protected resource, including signature, issuer, expiry, and revocation checks.
+1. Validate the `subject_token` according to [Section 4.2.2, Processing Requirements for a Subject Token](#processing-requirements-for-a-subject-token).

 2. Verify that the `subject_token` is user-bound and was issued with the right to perform cross-domain token exchange ([Section 3.3.2](#3-3-2-inbound-token-requirements)).
 If not, the request MUST be rejected with `invalid_scope`.